 1. Mind what you click and who you trust

 Only click on attachments or links from sources you fully trust.
 It’s easy for scammers to set up legitimate-looking websites, email addresses, or customer support profiles.
 In fact, they sometimes search for targets on social media.
-If they find someone having issues with, say, banking, they’ll lure them in with a message from a fake account that looks like it’s from their bank.
+If they find someone having issues with banking, for example, they’ll lure them in with a message from a fake account that looks like it’s from their bank.

 Most viruses can be thwarted by an anti-virus package (such as MalwareBytes or AVG) and by keeping your software up to date.
 That’s because ethical hackers work with companies to fix vulnerabilities and those fixes go into software updates.

 Your anti-virus program can also detect if you’ve been hacked.
 Pesky adware or serious viruses may be lingering on your computer, slowing down your browsing or harvesting your information.
 Keep on top of them by setting your anti-virus to perform regular scans.

 3. Take control of your passwords

 The advice as old as the internet: use strong passwords.
 Make sure your cell phone, tablet, and computer passwords are complex, not obvious and known only to you.

 However, for your online accounts and services, remembering dozens of unique, strong passwords is nearly impossible.
 Computers are better than humans at making as well as cracking passwords.
 We recommend using a tool to generate and store your passwords, so you only need to remember a single, master password.
 We like LastPass, but there are other good available.
 Also, remember that a password on its own might not be enough.
 Enable settings wherever possible.

 4. Control your online life

 The more information there is about you on the web, the more you open yourself up to being hacked.
 Are you oversharing your personal information?
 Review your individual privacy settings (like who can view your Facebook posts) to make sure you’re not leaving yourself exposed.